mimbert/soundbrowser/README.md

 * display useful sound metadata, in particular BPM and Keys

-* listen and display to the most up to date version of files (no need to explicitely reload a file if it has changed on disk)
+* listen and display the most up to date version of files (no need to explicitely reload a file if it has changed on disk)

-* handle maximum number of sound and music fileformats
+* handle as much as possible different fileformats

 * fast and user-friendly user-interface